johncrimmins/gauntlet-week-1-figmaClone/docs/tasklist.md

 - ✅ Visual feedback for locked objects
 - ✅ Locks release on disconnect
 - ✅ No conflicts with multiple users
+- ✅ Cursor position updates correctly during object drag
+- ✅ Viewport does not reset when dropping objects
+- ✅ Real-time object movement visible to all users during drag

 ---